Esri/arcgis-maps-sdk-java-samples/map/create-and-save-map/README.md

 ## How to use the sample

 This sample requires you to setup your own app on arcgis.com.
-See https://github.com/Esri/arcgis-runtime-samples-java/blob/master/OAuth.md.
+See https://github.com/Esri/arcgis-runtime-samples-java/blob/master/OAuth.md for instructions.

 Fill in your portal and registered app credentials in the starting dialog to authenticate.
 Then, choose the basemap and layers for your new map.
 To save the map, choose a title, tags and description (optional), and a folder on your portal (you will need to create one in your portal's My Content).
 Click the Save button to save the map to the chosen folder.